sigp/lighthouse/book/src/mainnet-validator.md

 Dec 03 08:49:36.225 INFO Successfully published block            slot: 98, attestations: 2, deposits: 0, service: block
 ```

 Congratulations!
 Your validator is now performing its duties and you will receive rewards for securing the Ethereum network.

+### What is next?
+After the validator is running and performing its duties, it is important to keep the validator online to continue accumulating rewards.
+However, there could be problems with the computer, the internet or other factors that is causing the validator to be offline.
+For this, it is best to subscribe to notifications, e.g., via [beaconcha.in](https://beaconcha.in/) which will send notifications about missed attestations and/or proposals.
+You will be notified about validator's offline status and react promptly.

+The next important thing is to update Lighthouse and execution client.
+The update occurs from time to time, typically once or twice a month.
+For Lighthouse update, you can also subscribe to notification on [Github](https://github.com/sigp/lighthouse) by clicking on `Watch`.
+If you only want to receive notification on new releases, select `Custom`, then `Releases`.
+You could also join [Lighthouse Discord](https://discord.gg/cyAszAh) where we will make an announcement when there is a new release.

+You may also want to try out [Siren](./lighthouse-ui.md), a UI developed by Lighthouse to monitor validator's performance.

+Once you familiarise with running a validator and server maintenance, you'll find that running Lighthouse is easy.
+Install it, start it, monitor it and keep it updated.
+You shouldn't need to interact with it on a day-to-day basis.
 Happy staking!

 ## Docker users